hyperledger/fabric/docs/source/couchdb_tutorial.rst

 data to an off-chain database or analytics engine.
 For each block received, the block listener application would iterate through the block transactions and build a data store using the key/value writes from each valid transaction's ``rwset``.
 The :doc:`peer_event_services` provide replayable events to ensure the integrity of downstream data stores.
+For an example of how you can use an event listener to write data to an external database, visit the `Off chain data sample <https://github.com/hyperledger/fabric-samples/tree/master/off_chain_data>`__ in the Fabric Samples.

 .. _cdb-pagination: